sonatype-nexus-community/iq-success-metrics/README.md

 -rs, --reportsSec (same as -r but only for Security violations) -rl, --reportsLic (same as -r but only for Licensing violations) -d DATERANGE, --dateRange DATERANGE (creates JSON for a specified date range [yyyy-mm-dd:yyyy-mm-dd].
 Do not use in conjunction with -s option)
+-snap SNAPSHOT, --snapshot SNAPSHOT (runs the script just for the apps present in the specified snapshot date yyyy-mm-dd)
 ```

 A valid example would be: